plasma-umass/BLeak/README.md

   // (Optional) How long (in milliseconds) to wait for a state transition to finish before declaring an error.
   // Defaults to 10 minutes
   timeout: 10 * 60 * 1000,
-  // How long (in milliseconds) to wait between a check() returning 'true' and transitioning to the next step or taking a heap snapshot.
+  // (Optional) How long (in milliseconds) to wait between a check() returning 'true' and transitioning to the next step or taking a heap snapshot.
   // Default: 1000
   postCheckSleep: 1000,
-  // How long (in milliseconds) to wait between transitioning to the next step and running check() for the first time.
+  // (Optional) How long (in milliseconds) to wait between transitioning to the next step and running check() for the first time.
   // Default: 0
   postNextSleep: 0,
-  // How long (in milliseconds) to wait between submitting login credentials and reloading the page for a run.
+  // (Optional) How long (in milliseconds) to wait between submitting login credentials and reloading the page for a run.
   // Default: 5000
   postLoginSleep: 5000,
   // (Optional) An array of numerical IDs identifying leaks with fixes in your code.
 Used to